intrigueio/intrigue-core/README.md

 your-username ALL = NOPASSWD: /usr/bin/masscan, /usr/sbin/zmap, /usr/bin/nmap
 ```

-### To start the API and background task processing:
+### To start the Web interface and background task processing:

 Make sure you have redis installed and running.
 (Use Homebrew if you're on OSX).